GenesisFR/HowToBecomeGoodAtShooters/README.md

 - call out you're flanking so that your teammates keep fighting the enemies from the same location

 ### Focus management
-- split your attention between several locations
+- definition: splitting your attention between several locations
 - prevents you from getting flanked
+- allows you to maintain map control

 ### Getting information
-- consists of knowing the enemy's location, count and destination
+- definition: knowing the enemy's location, count and destination
 - always make callouts to let your teammates know about new information
 - allows you to take rational decisions to give you the upper hand